Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{section:2D-Map-Coloring-Problem}, we formalize the concept of color multiset code based on 2D grids and introduce the concept of product multiset code.
+In Section~\ref{section:2D-Map-Coloring-Problem}, we formalize the concept of color multiset codes based on high-dimensional grids and introduce the concept of product multiset code, which reduces the construction of higher-dimensional case to 1D case.
 In Section~\ref{section:main-results}, we provide a detailed study of minimal 1D codes as well as other codes based on code synthesis that can be shown to be asymptotically minimal as the grid size tends to infinity.
 In Section~\ref{section:Application}, we discuss an application of MCGCs to object tracking in a 2D proximity sensor network.
-We show the performance gain of the proposed protocol against the conventional protocol by deriving the factor of reduction in Section~\ref{section:discussion}.
+The decoding issue is addressed in Section~\ref{section:decoding}.
+We show the performance gain of the proposed protocol against the conventional protocol by deriving the reduction factor in Section~\ref{section:discussion}.
 Finally, a conclusion is presented in Section~\ref{section:conclusion}.